K-12 Campus Visits

 RIT's K-12 University Center facilitates non-admissions campus experiences for schools and youth organizations.

-Plan a K-12 Campus Experience at RIT
+Plan a K-12 Campus Experience

 Identify your Goal

 The first step in planning your experience is understanding your goal for the day.
-Why are you choosing to bring your students to RIT?
+Why are you choosing to bring students to RIT?
 Is the goal general college exposure or are there other specific intentions for the visit?
-Is the visit intended to meet a specific requirement or your school or program?
+Is the visit intended to meet a specific requirement for your school or program?

 COVID-19 Mitigation Policies

 Campus visitors must follow guidelines and policies provided on the RIT Ready webpage.
 These may include mask and/or vaccine requirements, and may be dependent on the size of the group visiting campus and/or the duration of the visit.
 Changes to RIT policies can happen at any time.